-When you have have future labor earnings and/or a pension from non-covered earnings (regardless of whether or not you are currently collecting Social Security benefits), MaxiFI needs your detailed earnings history; simply inferring it from our benefit at FRA is not enough.
-There are three ways to enter your detailed earnings history.
+When you do have have future labor earnings and/or a pension from non-covered earnings (regardless of whether or not you are currently collecting Social Security benefits), MaxiFI needs your detailed earnings history; simply inferring it from our benefit at FRA is not enough.
+There are two ways to enter your detailed earnings history.

 If you have a copy of your SS earnings history, you can enter those earnings manually.
 This approach works fine but it's possible to make mistakes entering each year manually, so you must double check your work.